Berks County, Pennsylvania

 The county borders Lehigh County to its north, Schuylkill County to its north, Lebanon and Lancaster counties to its west, Chester County to its south, and Montgomery County to its east.
 The county is approximately 26 mi southwest of Allentown, the state's third-largest city, and 50 mi northwest of Philadelphia, the state's largest city.

 The Schuylkill River, a 135 mi tributary of the Delaware River, flows through Berks County.
-The county is part of the Reading, PA metropolitan statistical area (MSA), which in turn is part of the Greater Philadelphia metropolitan area known as the Philadelphia-Reading-Camden, PA-NJ-DE-MD combined statistical area (CSA).
+The county is part of the Reading, PA metropolitan statistical area (MSA), which in turn is part of the larger Philadelphia metropolitan area.

 History

 Reading developed during the 1740s when inhabitants of northern Lancaster County sent several petitions requesting that a separate county be established.
 With the help of German immigrant Conrad Weiser, the county was formed on March 11, 1752, from parts of Chester County, Lancaster County, and Philadelphia County.

 It was named after Berkshire the English county in which William Penn's family home lay, of which the original town of Reading is the county town and which is traditionally abbreviated "Berks".
 Berks County began much larger than it is today.
 The northwestern parts of the county went to the founding of Northumberland County in 1772 and Schuylkill County in 1811, when it reached its current size.

 In 2005, Berks County was added to the Delaware Valley Planning Area due to a fast-growing population and close proximity to the other communities.